Last Updated on January 7, 2023 by Kayla

 For example, you want to model healthy eating for your family, so you take 20 minutes each week to plan meals and make a grocery list.

 Super duper nervous about an upcoming presentation?
 You prepare and rehearse to up your confidence, right?

-Making healthy lifestyle change is no different – meal prepping, scheduling exercise, and setting a bedtime.
+Developing healthy habits is no different – meal prepping, scheduling exercise, and setting a bedtime.
 These preparation methods help set you up for success!

 Taking personal responsibility is defeating only if you let it be.
 If you’re not where you want to be, it’s OK.
 Really!
 Fess up, take charge, and bulldoze in the direction you want to go.

 When you take ownership of your current circumstance, it means that you have the power to CHANGE your future outcomes.
 But you’ll have to put in the work.